VCHSRobots/Mag4Device/Readme.md

 compatable accessories for this 10-pin cable so that the signals and be broken out for other interfaces.

-As of 2023, the device costs about $40.00.
+As of 2023, an SRX Mag Encoder costs about $40.00.

-Around 2018, CTRE and Vex Robots introduced the Falon Motor which has a motor control and encoder built in, that is, a Falcon does not need a Talon.
+Around 2018, CTRE and Vex Robots introduced the Falon Motor which has a motor control and encoder built in.
+That is, a Falcon does not need a Talon.
+Without Talons, a SRX Mag Encoder does not have a natural interface device.
-CTRE also introduced a "CANCoder" with is upgrade to the SRX Mag Encoder.
+To alevate this problem CTRE also introduced a "CANCoder" with is upgrade to the SRX Mag Encoder.
 The CANCoder has the same features as the SRX Mag Encoder, except that the 10-pin socket has been replaced by CAN wiring.

-As of 2023, the CANCoder costs about $80.00.
+As of 2023, a fully decked out CANCoder costs about $80.00.

 ## The Problem to be Solved